 Packability and Weight in a Softshell Jacket

 Finally, it's essential to evaluate weight.
 There are some scenarios where every ounce counts, and packability is key, and in these cases, the numbers speak for themselves.
 We measure the weight of each jacket ourselves to make sure you have accurate numbers to compare.
-BUT… not everyone needs ultralight everything.
-For users who mostly stick to day hikes and car-camping type activities, you probably won't notice the extra few ounces and may gain a bit more warmth and weather protection.
+However, not everyone needs ultralight everything.
+If you mostly stick to day hikes and car-camping type activities, you probably won't notice the extra few ounces and may prefer to gain a bit more warmth and weather protection.

 No surprise, the bulkiest layers were also typically the heaviest.